ZeroTheCat72/ScriptDSA/readME.md

 ## Features:

 * Search for problems in your respective database!
+Currently only supported through modifying the main file, plan on fixing that in the future!

 ## "I can't find my problems here, Im returning to Leetcode!"